SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Less common causes include:

-• Inflammation of the testicle or epididymitis and related structures
+• Inflammation of the testicle (orchitis) or epididymis (epididymitis) and related structures

 • Twisting of the spermatic cord that attaches to the testicle (testicular torsion)